jvlad/zZshFramework/Readme.md

 ###### Mon Nov 1 09:00:03 CET 2021

 ### Functions
-Function name should be in a camelCase with `-` before each parameter
+Function name should be written in a camelCase with `-` before each parameter

 E. g.
 1. `printWarning-message` means that the function expects a single parameter with 'message' semantics